-When creating an email, it’s essential to create a campaign that not only resonates with the brand’s values but also with the capability to drive conversion rates too.
-Of course, open rates are essential, but without persuasive factors that will push the subscriber to purchase, the campaign will offer little to no value.
+With email marketing, it is essential to create an email campaign that not only resonates with the brand’s values but also can increase conversion rates.
+Open rates are essential, but without persuasive factors that will encourage the subscriber to purchase, the campaign will offer little to no value.

-Some businesses can create incredibly engaging emails but not persuasive enough for the subscriber to take action.
+Some businesses can create incredibly engaging emails, yet they are not persuasive enough for the subscriber to take action.
 If you’re looking for higher conversions, emails are just the tip of the iceberg.
 The main goal is to get the subscriber to open and follow through with the CTA button.

-To ensure higher conversion rates, you must pair the campaigns with a landing page.
+To ensure higher conversion rates, you must create an effective landing page.
 This is the place where the potential customer will land once they’ve followed through.
 Therefore, it’s essential to take great care of the page where the subscribers land.

 There’s a big chance that it will encourage them to purchase the product or service.
-In fact, the longer the subscriber will stay on the page, the higher the possibility of a conversion.
+The longer the subscriber stays on the page, the higher the possibility of a conversion.

 Read below to find out how you can create a landing page that resonates with the brand’s values and cater to the customer’s needs.

 When creating such a page, you have to be clear on the approach.
 That particular page is creating with one purpose only, and it should be clear what the goal is.
 Therefore, the message on the landing page should match the message in the email.
 So, you should avoid general words such as “’tis the season for sales” and use exact words such as “50% off your first order”.